 This is your guide to Advent and Christmas at Fifth Avenue Presbyterian Church.
 To return to this page throughout the season, simply enter fapc.org/advent in your browser.

-Fear-Not Factor, this year's Children's Christmas Pageant, will be part of worship on Sunday, Dec.
-17, the third Sunday of Advent.
+Room for Christmas, this year's Children's Christmas Pageant, will be part of worship on Sunday, Dec.
+16, the third Sunday of Advent.
 Both the 9:30 and 11 am services will be in the Sanctuary on this day.

 Christmas Eve.
-This year Dec.
-24 is both the Fourth Sunday of Advent and Christmas Eve.
-We will mark the Fourth Sunday of Advent during morning worship at 11 am (there is no 9:30 am service today).
-Then in the afternoon and evening, we will celebrate Christmas Eve, with a service for families and children at 4 pm, and our traditional candlelight services at 7:30 and 11.
+We celebrate Christmas Eve with a service for families and children at 4 pm, and our traditional candlelight services at 7:30 and 11.
 Music begins one-half hour before each Christmas Eve service.

 Christmas Day.
 Join us for lessons and carols at 11 am in the Sanctuary.